Mariusz Duda

-Mariusz Duda (born 25 September 1975 in Węgorzewo) is a Polish musician, composer, vocalist, lyricist, multi-instrumentalist, and music producer.
-Duda is best known for his performances with the rock band Riverside, one of the most internationally recognized Polish bands, where he serves as the main composer, vocalist, bassist, guitarist, and lyricist.
+Mariusz Duda (born 25 September 1975) is a Polish musician, composer, vocalist, lyricist, multi-instrumentalist, and music producer.
+Duda is best known for his performances with the rock band Riverside, one of the most internationally recognized Polish bands, where he served as the main composer, vocalist, bassist, guitarist, and lyricist until his departure in 2026.
 He is also the creator of the solo project Lunatic Soul and has released solo albums under his own name.
-With Riverside, he has received numerous awards, including Best Anthem at the Progressive Music Awards 2016.
+With Riverside, he received numerous awards, including Best Anthem at the Progressive Music Awards 2016.

 Biography

-Mariusz Duda was born on September 25, 1975, in Węgorzewo.
+Mariusz Duda was born on 25 September 1975, in Węgorzewo.
 At the age of five, he began singing in a school band.
 When he was ten, his mother enrolled him in piano lessons.
 The exercises during his piano lessons were his first inspiration to start creating his own compositions.

 Ever since I can remember, I always preferred creating my own sounds.
-I would take the key to the piano room, sneak through those dark corridors, lock the door, toss my backpack aside, and instead of practicing the assigned pieces, I’d start fiddling around with my own stuff.
+I would take the key to the piano room, sneak through those dark corridors, lock the door, toss my backpack aside, and instead of practicing the assigned pieces, I'd start fiddling around with my own stuff.